emmercm/igir/docs/commands.md

 ## ROM writing

 `igir` has three writing commands.
-Only one writing command can be specified at a time, and all require the `--output` option.
+Only one writing command can be specified at a time, and all require the `--output <path>` option.

 ### `copy`